 - maintains the reproductive system

 But that's not all you need to know.
 The big takeaway is this - while omega-3 and 6 are both essential, it's crucial that we consume them in the right ratio because while omega 3 is great for managing inflammation in the body, too much omega-6 can cause inflammation.
-Most experts agree that the ideal ratio is about 1 part omega-3 to 10 parts omega-6 and this, is exactly the ratio offered by extra virgin olive oil.
-Many foods in the Western diet offer ratios between 20 and 50 to 1.
+Most experts agree that the ideal ratio is about 1 part omega-3 to 10 parts omega-6 and this, is exactly the ratio offered by Extra Virgin Olive Oil.
+Many foods in the Western diet offer ratios between 20 and 50 parts omega 6 to 1 part Omega 3.
 In sunflower oil it's 40 to 1.

 The antioxidant connection